Increasing Transportation Projects

 Ensuring Fiscal Responsibility

 It is so important that our government is trustworthy and accountable to the public.
 It’s your money and every public dollar spent by the government needs to be accounted for and transparent to the public.
 I want the people of our community to understand where every dollar in government is spent and where it came from.
+I will never support any tax that would create an undue burden on working families.
+I do not support an income tax or a pay per mile tax.

 We face a large budget deficit caused by economic impacts stemming from coronavirus, as well as a legal mandate to fully fund education and other necessary programs to benefit the people of this state.
 I would love to be able to promise tax cuts, but the reality is that given the legal obligations this state has towards its students, plus necessary spending on healthcare, infrastructure maintenance and construction, security, and the other critical functions of state government, there is simply not much fat to trim.
 However, I do commit to working to reduce the tax burden on working people of this state, if possible to do so.